laycookie/DiscordBotForFreiend/README.md

 After all the dependencies are installed and `.env` file is seted up you can generate a database by running `npx prisma migrate dev --name init` at the root folder of the project.

 Now just run `npm run dev` and the bot should be up and running.

+#### Note to add properly later

+If you have a button, selectmenu or e.t.c you need to make sure that you `.setCustomId()` to the name of the event file.